-There are storage facilities in most residence halls for large luggage.
+There are limited storage facilities in most residence halls for large luggage.
 (Students are expected to keep weekend bags in their rooms.)
-Each item must be labeled with the student's name, room number, home address, and date stored using the storage stickers provided on site.
+Storage is available on a "first-come, first-served" basis.
+Each stored item must be labeled with the student's name, room number, home address, and date stored using the storage stickers provided on site.
 Charges may be assessed for special handling.
 The University does not accept responsibility for any loss or damage for items students placed in storage.

 Items may be stored in trunks, metal trashcans or plastic storage containers with lids.
 Fire regulations require that no cardboard boxes be used for storage of items.
 Each student may store a maximum of three storage containers, but furniture may not be stored in University storage areas.